weserv/docs/docs/format.md

 ## Page <Badge type="info" text="&page=" />

-To load a given page (for an PDF, TIFF and multi-size ICO file).
-The value is numbered from zero.
-For a multi-resolution image, you can use `-1` to get the largest page and `-2` to get the smallest page.
+Load a specific page from a multi-page or multi-resolution input (GIF, WebP, TIFF, PDF, ICO).
+Use a zero-based index.
+For multi-resolution images, use `-1` to load the largest page and `-2` to load the smallest.

 ## Quality <Badge type="info" text="&q=" />

-Defines the quality of the image.
+Set the quality of the image.
 Use values between `1` and `100`.
 Defaults to `80`.
-This only works when the output image is `jpg`, `tiff` or `webp`.
+This is only supported for the `jpg`, `jxl`, `tiff` and `webp` formats.

 ::: code-group